 Amidst all of this, lawmakers in both the US and Scotland started looking into regulation of the use of this technology by law enforcement.
 These regulations aimed to ban the technology until formal government guidelines were established, and to prevent the technology from infringing upon privacy and civil rights.

-As COVID-19 began to spread across the world in the early months of 2020, facial recognition technology was sent scrambling to adapt to the growing number of people in masks, particularly in Asia.
+As COVID-19 began to spread across the world in the early months of 2020, facial recognition companies were sent scrambling to adapt to the growing number of people in masks, particularly in Asia.
 However, by early March a Chinese company by the name of Hanvon claimed it had developed a way to identify people even when they were wearing masks.
 The report stated that the Ministry of Public Security was already using the technology to identify and track people.

 Other news outlets later reported that the need to identify people wearing masks had resulted in facial image datasets of masked individuals being sold illegally online.
 Sellers claimed their data was scraped from public websites and social media, and sometimes included scans of people entering office buildings and neighborhoods.

 In late April it was reported that Russia was also using facial recognition technology to control the spread of the coronavirus.
 Like China, Russia has been developing a facial recognition system over several years, and is now using it to fight the pandemic.
 The report detailed how the surveillance systems are used to monitor individuals who have tested positive for the virus, or those who are deemed high-risk.